The Man Who Wasn't There (2001 film): Background

 The idea of writing a film starring a barber was inspired by a poster that the Coen brothers saw while filming The Hudsucker Proxy (1994).
 "We filmed a scene in a barbershop, and there was a poster on the wall showing all the different 1940s-style haircuts," recalled Joel Coen.
 "It was a fixture on the set, and we were always looking at it.
 So we started thinking about the guy who actually did the haircuts, and the story began to take shape.
 It really evolved from that haircut poster."
 The directors took the title of the film from the 1899 poem written by William Hughes Mearns entitled "Antigonish" and they chose it in reference to the character of the barber, to reflect his emotional emptiness.

-Set in 1949, the plot—according to Joel Coen—"is heavily influenced" by the work of writer James M. Cain, in particular, the novels Double Indemnity, The Postman Always Rings Twice, and Mildred Pierce. story, The Coens replaced the underworld setting with a typical American town with ordinary people.
+Set in 1949, the plot—according to Joel Coen—"is heavily influenced" by the work of writer James M. Cain, in particular, the novels Double Indemnity, The Postman Always Rings Twice, and Mildred Pierce.
+Despite being a neo-noir story, The Coens replaced the underworld setting with a typical American town with ordinary people.
 "The criminal element here is sort of inadvertent.
 The hero sort of stumbles into it," Ethan Coen explained.
-This storytelling device was an homage to Cain's literary, whose stories usually featured characters with conventional jobs who, motivated by need or greed, ended up involved in a crime.
+This storytelling device was an homage to Cain, whose stories usually featured characters with conventional jobs who, motivated by need or greed, ended up involved in a crime.
 Other conventions were present in The Man Who Wasn't There, such as the plan to get money quickly, sexual misadventures, and coincidences of fate.
 The failure of a "perfect plan" to raise money appears in Double Indemnity and The Postman Always Rings Twice, both novels narrated by down-and-out working-class men during the Great Depression.